niskh/Django_admin/README.md

-# Django_admin
+# Django_admin_staticfiles
-This is my template for django admin you can customize the template by adding it to template/admin directory of your project
+This is my template for django admin staticfiles you can customize the template by adding it to staticfiles/admin directory of your project